janaagaard75/FilmFilter/scraper/README.md

 And this command counts them.
 There are over 200, so the movies scraper is missing 2/3rds of all the movies.

     unique_by(.movieUrl) | length

+# To Do

+* The year isn't corrent around new years.